blaind/rust_linux_kernel_example/README.md

 - creates initramfs
 - launches qemu

+(see Makefile for details)

 Run it:

     make run_kernel

 It should print a few lines, and be in idle mode.
+Leave it running

+### 2. Attach gdb to the qemu instance

-Attach gdb to the emulator:
+Open another terminal window, and attach gdb to the emulator:

     make gdb

-Now, you should see the kernel booting up and emulator eventually breaking in the rust module init
+Now, you should see the qemu-kernel booting up and emulator eventually breaking in the rust module init

 Emulator (run_kernel) should print: